Writing Services is designed to help you learn how to improve your academic writing!

-You can meet with a tutor during their drop in hours on the 4th Floor of MacOdrum Library (see below) or online.
+You can meet with a tutor during their drop-in hours on the 4th Floor of MacOdrum Library (see below) or book an online appointment HERE!
 Writing Services support is free to all students from all departments at all levels of study.
+There is a maximum of one drop-in session per day.

 All on-campus sessions are drop-in and are a maximum of 40 minutes in length.
 Please bring a copy of the assignment sheet and course outline (if applicable), as well as any notes, outlines or drafts you have done so far.
 Sessions begin with setting and planning to achieve your goals.
-We’ll review your assignment requirements and discuss concerns you may have about your writing or the assignment itself.
+We’ll review your assignment requirements and discuss concerns you may have about your writing.
+Please note: we do not edit/proofread assignments.

 Writing Services Can Help You